DavidLiu0619/ucla-clubs-app/README.md

 ## Deployment

-The application can be deployed to shinyapps.io using the provided `deploy-to-shinyapps.R` script.
+The application can be deployed to
+* shinyapps.io using the provided `deploy-to-shinyapps.R` script.
+* Google Cloud Run

 ## License